telosnetwork/telos-oracle-scripts/README.md

 ### onRequestSuccess

 The `onRequestSuccess(updater, id, response)` callback will be called after a sucessfull HTTP request to a configured service (see configuration above).
-You should implement your own code there to parse the response and then use the `updater` object passed to the function in order to add quotes and send them to the Delphi Oracle.
+You should implement your own code there to parse the response and then use the `updater` object passed to the function to add quotes and send them to the Delphi Oracle.

 ### onRequestFailure